Mahum-Haider/aws-high-availability-project/README.md

 - Auto Scaling for handling traffic dynamically
 - Load balancing across multiple EC2 instances
 - Database integration using Amazon RDS
+- Monitoring and alerting with CloudWatch and SNS
+- Fault tolerance tested through simulated failures

+## Outcome

+Successfully built and tested a highly available and scalable AWS architecture capable of handling failures and distributing traffic efficiently.